BenBradshawww/blog/content/en/XGBoost.md

 The issue with this metric is that it becomes impossible to enumerate over all tree structures because any time a new branch is added, the number of potential configurations increases combinatorially.
 This approach is infeasible for any large dataset.

-Alternatively, a greedy approach is taken where we start with a leafe and iteratively add branches to the tree.
+Alternatively, a greedy approach is taken where we start with a leaf and iteratively add branches to the tree.
 Let $I_L$ and $I_R$ denote the instance sets on the left and right nodes after the split.
 Letting $I = I_L \cup I_R$, then the loss reduction formula is given by:

 $$\mathcal{L}_{\text{split}} = \frac{1}{2} \left[ \frac{(\sum_{i \in I_L}g_i)^2}{\sum_{i \in I_L}h_i + \lambda} + \frac{(\sum_{i \in I_R}g_i)^2}{\sum_{i \in I_R}h_i + \lambda} - \frac{(\sum_{i \in I}g_i)^2}{\sum_{i \in I}h_i + \lambda} \right] - \lambda.$$
 This formula is used for evaluating split candidates.